connectrpc/validate-go/README.md

 `connectrpc.com/validate` provides a [Connect][connect-go] interceptor that
 takes the tedium out of data validation.
-Rather than hand-writing repetitive documentation and code &mdash; verifing that `User.email` is valid, or that `User.age` falls within reasonable bounds &mdash; you can instead encode those constraints into your Protobuf schemas and automatically enforce them at runtime.
+Rather than hand-writing repetitive documentation and code &mdash; verifying that `User.email` is valid, or that `User.age` falls within reasonable bounds &mdash; you can instead encode those constraints into your Protobuf schemas and automatically enforce them at runtime.